NEW: Pakistan's government condemns drone strikes

 A high-level commander with the Haqqani network, Haji Gul, was among those killed

 A suspected U.S. drone strike killed 10 militants early Thursday in Pakistani tribal areas, local intelligence officials said.

 A high-level commander with the Haqqani network, Haji Gul, was among those killed in the latest drone strike in North Waziristan Agency.

 Other key Afghan Taliban commanders killed in the strike included Mufti Sofian and Abu Bakar.

 Intelligence and local Taliban sources said the latest drone strike targeted explosive-laden vehicles meant for a mission across the Afghan border.
 They said the Taliban were preparing to leave when they came under attack.

 At least five drones were flying near Miranshah city when the strike occurred, the local intelligence officials said.
 The first strike in six months occurred a few hours earlier.

 “These strikes are a violation of Pakistan’s sovereignty and territorial integrity,” the Foreign Office said in a statement.
 Additionally, these strikes “have a negative impact on the Government’s efforts to bring peace and stability in Pakistan and the region.”

-Northwestern Pakistan is home to loosely governed tribal areas near the border with Afghanistan, and the area is a base for foreign fighters and a place of refuge for members of the Islamist militant Haqqani movement.
+Northern Pakistan is home to loosely governed tribal areas near the border with Afghanistan, and is a base for foreign fighters and members of the Islamist militant Haqqani movement.

-The drone strike comes just days after two brazen attacks on or near Pakistan’s largest airport in the southern Pakistani port city of Karachi.
+The drone strikes come days after two brazen attacks on or near Pakistan’s largest airport in the southern port city of Karachi.